 State funding for community colleges is widely considered to be allocated on the basis of enrollment.
 The bigger a school’s student body, the more money it receives.
 However, Massachusetts does not appear to follow this pattern for every campus.
 As demonstrated in Chart I, the bigger schools – Bunker Hill and Middlesex, for example – are on the upper end of state money appropriations for 2016.
 Conversely, the smallest – Greenfield, Berkshire, Roxbury – receive less.
 The schools that defy this size-money correlation are Bristol, North Shore, Massasoit, and Springfield Tech.
 At 6,286 students, Springfield Tech has fairly modest enrollment relative to its peers (As a frame of reference, Bunker Hill and Middlesex have 13,142 and 9,021 students, respectively).
 Yet […]

 About Charlotte Emslie

-Meanwhile lets just say that we are proud Charlotte Emslie contributed a whooping 3 entries.
+But we are proud to say that Charlotte Emslie contributed 3 entries already.